jerryOkafor/jerryOkafor/README.md

 - 🔭 I am exploring Jetpack Compose, learning how it integrates with other Jetpack Components.
 The goal is to build more scalable and maintainable apps with Compose.

-- 🌱 Currently learning Artificial Intelligence and Machine Learning, presently, I have completed a Deep Learning Nanodegree on Udacity - first step to quenching my thirst for a career in Machine Learning.
+- 🌱 Currently learning Artificial Intelligence and Machine Learning.
+I have completed a Deep Learning Nanodegree on Udacity - first step to satisfying my thirst for a career in Machine Learning.

 - 👯 Open to collaboration on projects that explores the applications of Machine Learning to mobile devices